TAILOR-UoB/new_ways_of_publishing/booksource/introduction/open-courses.md

 # Open Courses

-The idea of Open Courses is to take some of the principles of Open Research and adapt for the creation of online teaching material.
+The idea of Open Courses is to take some of the principles of Open Research and adapt for the creation of online training material.
 Open Research is a set of principles to promote sharing research outcomes in a way that makes research reproducible and more transparent.
 There are at least four aspects that are
 considered: